alexnimo/Nimo-Awesome_repo/README.md

 <li>prawler - is a command line tool for AWS Security Best Practices Assessment, Auditing, Hardening and Forensics Readiness Tool: https://github.com/toniblyx/prowler </li>
 <li>cloudmapper - helps you analyze your Amazon Web Services (AWS) environments.
 The original purpose was to generate network diagrams and display them in your browser.
 It now contains much more functionality, including auditing for security issues: https://github.com/duo-labs/cloudmapper</li>
 <li>netz - discover an internet-wide misconfiguration of network components like web-servers/databases/cache-services and more: https://github.com/SpectralOps/netz</li>
+<li>red-shadow - scan your AWS IAM Configuration for shadow admins in AWS IAM based on misconfigured deny policies not affecting users in groups discovered by Lightspin's Security Research Team: https://github.com/lightspin-tech/red-shadow</li>
+<li>Principal Mapper  -  script and library for identifying risks in the configuration of AWS Identity and Access Management (IAM) for an AWS account or an AWS organization: https://github.com/nccgroup/PMapper | https://research.nccgroup.com/2021/03/29/tool-release-principal-mapper-v1-1-0-update/</li>
 </ul>
 </br>